andrewerrington/fuscus/docs/notes.md

 The background of this bug is here:
 https://github.com/bewest/decoding-carelink/pull/171

 Note that you can run fuscus in a *screen* session for experimenting, or you can add the command to start fuscus to the fuscus user's crontab in a *@reboot* entry.

+When fuscus is running it will listen on /dev/fuscus for a connection from BrewPi.
+BrewPi will attempt to connect every minute.
+This means you may have to wait for up to one minute for BrewPi to connect to fuscus and start getting data.

 ## Notes for later development
 Change the line in BrewPiUtil.py around line 130: